rohanmahy/ietf-drafts/mahy-mimi-groupchat/draft-mahy-mimi-group-chat.md

 In general bare proposals are authorized like a Commit from the proposer, except as described below.

++## Create an MLS group
++
++A user who would be an admin or owner of the room, can create an MLS group

 ## commit with Add

 ~~~~~
-if the user of the client to be added is a member (affiliation)
+if the user of the client to be added is an occupant of the room
     OR
 if the room is open
     OR